MechanicalRock/mechanicalrock.github.io/_posts/2022-07-12-replace-circular-loaders-with-skeletons.md

 Since ajax was introduced we've been firmiliar with circular loading spinners, dot-dot-dot animations, crazy logo transitions and more, all in place to distract the user while the application requests more data to present to the user.

 Loaders are typically displayed when a page/component mounts or when a user interacts with the application (ie. submitting a form, searching for something, etc).
-These are essential to the overall user experience of an application for without them a user could be left in doubt which is a big no-no.
+These are essential to the overall user experience of an application for without them a user could be left in doubt which is not ideal.

 <br />